Legislature(2021 - 2022)GRUENBERG 120

 determination has been that AMHS is not structurally sound.
 She

-surmised that the current infrastructure does not allow [the
+surmised that the current infrastructure does not allow the

-transitioning from one [board] to the other."
+[board] to the other."

 MR. CROCKER explained that the current board is composed of 12